marmotteio/marmotteio/README.md

 ### Bugs and Contributions

 **Q: I found a bug.
 Where can I report it?**
-A: You can report bugs by opening an issue on our [GitHub repository](https://github.com/supervise/supervise/issues).
+A: You can report bugs by opening an issue on our [GitHub repository](https://github.com/marmotteio/marmotteio/issues).
 Please ensure that the bug hasn't been reported already before creating a new issue.

-**Q: I want to contribute to Supervise.
+**Q: I want to contribute to Marmotte.
 How can I do that?**
 A: We welcome all contributions!
 You can read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.

 **Q: How can I stay updated about new releases and changes?**
-A: You can keep track of updates by following our [GitHub repository](https://github.com/supervise/cube).
+A: You can keep track of updates by following our [GitHub repository](https://github.com/marmotteio/marmotteio).
 We also publish updates in our [Discord community](https://discord.gg/your-discord-invite).

 ## Troubleshooting